Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 ### Overview

-This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
-It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data
+This sample application shows how to use the [Microsoft identity platform endpoint](https://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
+It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which it uses to then call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.

-The app is a .NET Core 5 Console application.
-It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) for .NET` to acquire a token.
+Additionally, the sample shows developers how to enable [Continuous access evaluation\(CAE\)](https://aka.ms/cae) in a tenant and use a [Conditional Access\(CA\)](https://docs.microsoft.com/azure/active-directory/conditional-access/) policy to enforce CAE events for this application.

 ## Scenario

+The app is a .NET Core Console application.
+It gets the list of users from MS Graph in an Azure AD tenant by using Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to acquire a token for MS Graph.

+First [CAE is enabled](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation#enable-or-disable-cae-preview) for the tenant and a CA policy created/updated to raise CAE events for this application's [Service Principal](https://aka.ms/serviceprincipal).

-The console application:
+Then the console application:

-- runs in the loop of 5 seconds
-- gets a token from Azure AD in its own name (without a user)
+- authenticates as itself (using Client Credentials flow) and gets an [Access Token](https://aka.ms/access-tokens) from Azure AD for Microsoft Graph.
-- and then calls the Microsoft Graph /users endpoint to get the list of user, which it then displays (as Json blob)
+- It then calls the MS Graph API to fetch a list of users in a loop of 5 seconds.
-- the application will indicate an error once
+- the developer can then use the provided steps to disable the Service Principal (SP) of this app.
+- Once the SP is disabled, MS Graph will reject the Access Token even though its still within its validity.

 ![Topology](./ReadmeFiles/topology.png)

 For more information on the concepts used in this sample, be sure to read the [Microsoft identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).

 - Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

 > ### Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
 >
-> - **application secrets** (also named application password).
+> - **Application secrets** (also called application password or client secrets).
-> - **certificates**.
+> - **Certificates**.
 >
-> The first form (application secret) is treated in the next paragraphs.
+> The first one (client secret) is covered in the following sections.
-> A variation of this sample using a **certificate** instead, is available at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)
+> A variation of this sample that uses a **certificate** instead of *Client secrets** is also provided at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)

 ## How to run this sample

 To run this sample, you'll need:

-- [Visual Studio 2017](https://aka.ms/vsdownload) or newer, or just the [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
+- [Visual Studio](https://aka.ms/vsdownload) or newer, or just the [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 - An Internet connection
 - A Windows machine (necessary if you want to run the app on Windows)
 - An OS X machine (necessary if you want to run the app on Mac)
 - A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant.
-This sample will not work with a Microsoft account (formerly Windows Live account).
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+- A user account in your Azure AD tenant to make the app registration.

 ### Step 1:  Clone or download this repository